TuriSc/Dodepan/README.md

 ## Looper

 The looper section records note on/off events.
 To enable it, select the looper screen and press the encoder button.
 An empty square icon indicates no recording.
 Start playing a melody to automatically start recording.
 Press the encoder button to stop the recording and start playback.
 You can play on top of the looper.
 Press the button again to pause or restart playback.
 Rotate the encoder knob to perform diatonic transport of the recording.

-## IMU Configuration

-To make the instrument more expressive, an MPU-6050 IMU (Inertial Measurement Unit) is used to convert the intensity of a tap into velocity data, so that hard taps play louder and soft taps play quieter.
-The IMU also provides gyroscope data, which Dodepan uses to perform pitch bending, like in a previous toy synth I made, [TS-DET1](https://github.com/TuriSc/TS-DET1).

-From the IMU config screen, you can enable or disable pitch bending and filter cutoff modulation when the Dodepan is tilted on the X and Y axes.

 ## Automatic Save